 What will happen, if the intensity of the gravitational field in this local time-spatial domain will change, but remains uniform (the same) in all points)?

-Different intensity of gravitational field means a different deformation of the space and time.
-If the existence medium changes (the “contraction” of the space changes) – therefore, the characteristics of the electromagnetic radiation, propagating in the space, will change synchronously, too.
+Different intensity of gravitational field means a different deformation of space and time.
+If the existing medium changes (the “contraction” of the space changes) – therefore, the characteristics of the electromagnetic radiation propagating in the space, will change synchronously, too.
 It means that the frequencies and the wavelengths of the electromagnetic radiation of the entire electromagnetic spectrum will change in synchrony; it means that the properties of the atoms will change in synchrony.
-Therefore, the units of measurement will change – also in synchrony, because they are defined by means of the characteristics of the electromagnetic radiation.
+Therefore, the units of measurement will change – also in synchrony, because they are defined by means of the characteristics of electromagnetic radiation.
 The physical constants (like the speed of light in vacuum), will change, too.
 However, if we measure the changed physical constants (in the time-spatial domain under consideration), by means of the changed units of measurement (defined again there) – we will obtain again the same numerical values, because the laws of physics remain the same.
 In other words, the entire physical reality will change in synchrony, but we will not be able to measure (determine) this change.
 Therefore, the perception of “absoluteness” will be perfect, and the delusion will be “irrefutable”!

 “To summarize, we should define that in our local physical reality (with approximately the same intensity of the gravitational field), exists:

 – perception of local absoluteness against the background of global